biceventures/terragrunt-github-actions/README.md

 Secrets are similar to inputs except that they are encrypted and only used by GitHub Actions.
 It's a convenient way to keep sensitive data out of the GitHub Actions workflow YAML file.

 * `GITHUB_TOKEN` - (Optional) The GitHub API token used to post comments to pull requests.
 Not required if the `tf_actions_comment` input is set to `false`.
+* `GOOGLE_CREDENTIALS` - (required) The Google Service Account Credential to apply Terragrunt and decrypt Sops file

 Other secrets may be needed to authenticate with Terraform backends and providers.